 - Reserve your slice of the action: You need to arrive at the bar at least an hour before it opens to get your name on the list.
-This could involve ducking under the half-open metal shutters to speak to one of the guys and tell them how many slices you want – only 16, or maybe 17, portions are available and they sell out fast, so get there at 12 to reserve the lunchtime tortilla, or 7pm for the evening one.
+This could involve ducking under the half-open metal shutters to speak to one of the guys and tell them how many slices you want (limited to one each).
+Only 16, or maybe 17, portions are available and they sell out fast, so get there at 12 to reserve the lunchtime tortilla, or 7pm for the evening one.

 - Return promptly or lose your slice: If you leave after making your reservation you must return promptly for serving time (1pm or 8pm) or your hard-earned slice will be given to someone else.
 Don’t be late!

 - Give yourself a pat on the back: Anticipation builds as the bar fills shortly before the official opening time.
 You can feel proud of yourself as new customers arrive and ask for tortilla.
 Today is not their lucky day – the server grabs the list and explains that if your name’s not down you’re missing out.
 Order a drink to celebrate your success.

 - Enjoy: Excitement spreads through the bar as Néstor himself ceremonially appears from the kitchen and sets his golden tortilla on the bar.
 The whole room seems entranced as, one by one, slices are cut and names are called out.